 The business of mining and exploration involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 The Company has no source of revenue and has significant cash requirements to meet its administrative overhead and maintain its exploration and evaluation assets.
-The recovery of the Company's exploration and evaluation assets is dependent on the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development of these properties, and future profitable production or proceeds from disposition of exploration and evaluation assurance that it will be able to do so in the future.
+The recovery of the Company's exploration and evaluation assets is dependent on the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development of these properties, and future profitable production or proceeds from disposition of exploration and evaluation assets.
+While the Company has been successful in the past with its financing efforts, there can be no assurance that it will be able to do so in the future.